DarshanaCh/HUDL-PLAYWRIGHT-TESTS/README.md

     npm run test:login

     # Run All the test with Chome
-  By default test will use chromium browser( if @tag is not applied)
+  By default test will use chromium browser( if @tag is not applied on scenario)

     # Run Tests in Headless Mode
   Modify the headless property in hook.ts or pass it programmatically to Playwright: